Wildlife Academy: Your Next Step in Advanced Zookeeping & Wildlife Management

 Students must be on the zoo grounds for a maximum of (10) hours per day.
 Full-time employment or opposing work schedules are not recommended as they may interfere with progress in the program.
 Students will receive two weeks off each 6-month course (either during or between courses).
 The instructors must approve the scheduling of such time off to ensure proper support for the animals under the care of the students.
 Also, other time off for particular circumstances may be arranged at the instructors’ discretion and considered on an “as-needed” basis.

 Though not required as a participating student, Animal Care Management may request pre-scheduled attendance due to an animal or other emergency concern.
 Cat Tales may be open to students during any 24-hour day, any day of the year.
 Students are frequently scheduled to begin their fall, spring, and summer days by 7:30 in the morning.
 Winter hours vary depending on the weather and commuting conditions.
 In-person and virtual instruction continues throughout the year.
-The school is closed on Thanksgiving Day and Christmas Day.

 The students will be scheduled for training and instruction at the program’s start, with their weekly/daily attendance requirement determined at that time.
 Students will be required to attend three days per week at a 10-hour day or the equivalent of a 30-hour week.
 Student attendance will include hours scheduled Tuesday through Sunday, including at least one weekend day.
 The virtual and in-person instruction dates and times are determined to fit the student’s schedule at the start and throughout the course(s).